adam-poulton/slashdiablo-maphack/Advanced-Item-Display.md

 There are conditions that refer to class specific items:

-- CL1: druid pelts
+- CL1 or DRU: druid pelts
-- CL2: barbarian helms
+- CL2 or BAR: barbarian helms
-- CL3: paladin shields
+- CL3 or DIN: paladin shields
-- CL4: necromancer heads
+- CL4 or NEC: necromancer heads
-- CL5: assassin katars
+- CL5 or SIN: assassin katars
-- CL6: sorceress orbs
+- CL6 or SOR: sorceress orbs
-- CL7: amazon weapons
+- CL7 or ZON: amazon weapons

 To display all ethereal paladin shields in purple, use this line: